Deepika-GH/Project-4-HeartAttack_Analysis_Prediction/README.md

 # Overview

-## Purpose of the Analysis:
+## Introduction:

-The purpose of this analysis is to create a machine learning model that can predict whether an individual will have the propensity for heart attacks, based on various features provided in the dataset.
-This analysis involves preprocessing the data, including handling categorical variables, scaling the features, and then training and evaluating a deep learning model (a neural network) to make these predictions.
-The goal is to develop a predictive model that can help identify individuals that are likely to have heart attacks, which can be valuable to the individual and their families.
+This project serves a dual purpose: firstly, it aims to construct a proficient machine learning model capable of forecasting an individual's susceptibility to heart attacks.
+Secondly, it seeks to design a user-friendly interface that empowers users to self-assess their risk of experiencing a heart attack.
+This multifaceted analysis encompasses intricate data preprocessing tasks such as managing categorical variables and feature scaling, followed by the training and evaluation of a deep learning model, specifically a neural network, for these predictive tasks.
+The ultimate objective is to craft a predictive model that can effectively discern individuals who are at heightened risk of heart attacks, delivering substantial value to both the individuals themselves and their families.

 ## Requirements: